Not a member? You should join Listal here. Existing members Login here

 Mate, this is his hour!

-Posted : 1 year, 11 months ago on 3 January 2008 08:16 (A review of The Battle for Middle Earth II: Rise of the Witch King (Expansion))
+Posted : 16 years, 2 months ago on 4 January 2008 02:16 (A review of The Lord of the Rings: The Battle for Middle-earth II: The Rise of the Witch-king)

 As soon as I learned of the production of this expansion, I must say that I have never been so obsessed about a release date.
 I think it was July when it was announced and from then up until December, I was constantly scoping the net for information.